sveltejs/kit/documentation/docs/03-loading.md

 > Note the `<script context="module">` — this is necessary because `load` runs before the component is rendered.
 Code that is per-component instance should go into a second `<script>` tag.

 `load` is similar to `getStaticProps` or `getServerSideProps` in Next.js, except that it runs on both the server and the client.
+In the example above, if a user clicks on a link to this page the data will be fetched from `cms.example.com` without going via our server.

 If `load` returns `{fallthrough: true}`, SvelteKit will [fall through](#routing-advanced-fallthrough-routes) to other routes until something responds, or will respond with a generic 404.